Briefpoint

 Source: G2

-For legal teams managing contracts, agreements, or filings, DocuSign is a key part of modern legal workflows.
+For in-house legal teams managing contracts, agreements, or filings, DocuSign is a key part of modern legal workflows.
 It helps reduce delays, improves accuracy, and makes it easier to track who signed what and when.

-Everything is timestamped and stored securely, which is especially helpful when working with outside counsel or across departments.
-DocuSign also supports integration with other tools, which helps legal teams manage legal data without extra steps.
+Everything is timestamped and stored securely, which is especially helpful when working with outside counsel, business partners, or teams across different departments.

 Best Features